ultraschemer-microweb/microweb/README.md

 3. The `redirect_uri` parameter in the link above must fulfull the redirection criterion of Microweb realm.
 In this sample, it's hard-coded, but it can be obtained from a configuration, from Javascript redirection or form, or anything correspondent.
 The redirection URL must be an absolute url (not a relative one).
 4. To explain the details about the login URL is beyond the scope of this tutorial.
 Just read KeyCloak, OpenID or OAuth2 documentation about it.

+Now we need to implement the login finish redirection route.
+This route will implement the second step for two-factor authentication, validating the application with its secret.

 __TODO: continue from here__